 In partnership with Pierce Transit, the Associated Student Government (ASG) is pleased to offer CPTC students an opportunity to ride anywhere in Pierce county on the Pierce Transit bus system for free.
-Students can schedule an appointment to pick up their Bus Pass or can submit a request to have it mailed.
+Students can pick up their bus pass at the SLSC or can submit a request to have it mailed.
 To get started, please visit www.cptc.edu/buspass.